hmcts/div-petitioner-frontend/README.md

 * Run the app using `yarn dev-aat`

 ##  Testing
+## Running test locally but pointing to  AAT services

+This allows you to run the test locally pointing to AAT

+* Make a copy of `config/example-local-aat.yaml` as `local-aat.yaml` (this file is .gitignored and shouldn't be commited to git because it contains secrets)
+* Copy the secrets into _local-aat.yaml_ - the secret values can be found in the `div-aat` vault in the Azure portal
+* update frontendUrl with test URL
+* Connect to the VPN
+* Run the test using `yarn test-standalone`

 All commands from the package.json are available through make.
 They will be run inside a docker container, ensuring a consistent dev environment.